wjr83/Interactive-Lab-Hub/Lab 1/README.md

 There is no actor that plays Tinkerbell--her existence in the play comes from the interactions that the other characters have with her.

-For lab this week, we draw on this and other inspirations from theatre to stage interactions with a device where the main mode of display/output for the interactive device you are designing is lighting.
+For lab this week, we draw on this and other inspirations from theatre-to-stage interactions with a device where the main mode of display/output for the interactive device you are designing is lighting.
 You will plot the interaction with a storyboard, and use your computer and a smartphone to experiment with what the interactions will look and feel like.

 _Make sure you read all the instructions and understand the whole of the laboratory activity before starting!_